FoodStandardsAgency/fsa-pl-ui/README.md

 ### The purpose

-The application provides a pattern library to ensure a consistent look and feel between the Food Standards Agency's websites and food.gov.uk.
+The application is an implementation of the [FSA Pattern Library](https://github.com/methods/fsa-pl) and provides a user interface for facilitating a consistent look and feel between the Food Standards Agency's websites and food.gov.uk.

 ![screenshot](https://github.com/methods/fsa-pl-ui/blob/master/screenshot.png "Pattern Library Screenshot")